aarron-lee/aarron-lee.github.io/src/pages/2021-02-24-ryzen-linux-laptop/index.md

 excerpt: "Is 1440p display too much to ask for?"
 ---

+Edit: Update, I returned the Thinkbook because it had a fan issue on Linux.
+The issue was that the fan was controlled by the BIOS, not the OS, so it would kick in too frequently and was too loud.
+Everything else actually worked really well, but unfortunately, the uncontrollable fan was a dealbreaker.

 For the past few years, I've been using a Dell Latitude 7389 with ubuntu 20.04 installed as my primary personal/development laptop.
 This was initially to start transitioning away from Apple hardware due to it's extravagant price, but contrary to my expectations of a rough transition, linux on desktop has generally been a pretty great experience.
 I do think there are some rough edges that make desktop linux unsuitable for non-technical users (no hfp bluetooh audio support, thanks pulseaudio /s).

 My Dell laptop has been fairly rock solid as a reliable laptop, but with the recent advances made in performance by AMD's Ryzen 2 and 3 chips, I've been itching to upgrade to a more capable machine.
 The Latitude has been great, but it's 2017 i7 chip has led to terrible battery life, and I found myself wanting both a performance boost, and a screen resolution that was better than 1080p.